 Worryingly the risk assessment on the 7 Feb agenda papers identifies that the risk that the scheme to be submitted to the planning authority (ie Shepway themselves) will not be financially viable has a high seriousness and medium likelihood.
-The council’s solution was to prepare a high level viability assessment but they don’t seem to have done even that.

-We asked Martin Arnold ,a firm of Chartered Surveyors, to do a financial viability calculation for the project using publicly available data.
+In October 2017 we asked Martin Arnold ,a firm of Chartered Surveyors, to do a financial viability calculation for the project using publicly available data.
 They calculated the residual value of the land as being minus £7.6m and the cost of the project as a whole as £67m.
 This means that despite claims from the council that the project “washes its face” and “covers its costs” in fact the proposals to develop Princes Parade including a leisure centre are not financially viable.

 You can read the report here.Martin Arnold Financial Appraisal

-Feasibility Study for the Leisure Centre
+Feasibility Study for the Leisure Centre and Earlier Financial Information

 The report which was meant to be the feasibility study for the leisure centre is in fact the updated Strategic Leisure Report which you can read here as (unusually) we managed to get hold of it via a Freedom of Information request.
 It doesn’t seem to have been made available to the councillors.